sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 Time Series Modeling
 --------------------

-Sparkflows provides a number of Processors for Time Series Modeling.
+Sparkflows provides a number of cutting edge algoirthms as Processors for Time Series Modeling.
 These include:

 .. list-table::
    :widths: 10 40